xmos/xcore_iot/README.rst

 git clone --recurse-submodules git@github.com:xmos/lib_rtos_support.git

-Or by running the following commands inside the repository: git submodules init git submodules update
+Or by running the following commands inside the repository: git submodule init git submodule update

 An xTIMEcomposer workspace may be created in the root of this repository.
 All library projects, the FreeRTOS demo project found in FreeRTOS/FreeRTOS/Demo/XCORE200_XCC/RTOSDemo, and the two example application projects may all be imported into the workspace.